 Jeff Bullas, top influencer among the Chief Marketing Officers recognized by Forbes, mentioned that an infographic attracts virality.
 Based on his study in 2012, in comparison to the websites without infographics back in the 2000s to 2010s, there’s a dramatic traffic change to as high as 800% within 2 years.

 Fast forward 7 years, Jon Morrow of Smartblogger recommends incorporating these images within the content to give a visual appeal to the post.
-On top of that, these can be shared to fellow bloggers of the same niche through emails.
+On top of that, these can be shared with fellow bloggers of the same niche through emails.
 In turn, they acknowledge his work and have his link attached to the blogs as credits.
 Tada!
 Backlinks.

 As a visual learner, I appreciate blog posts with infographics.
 It helps me remember the content because I tend to learn fast when the content has images than not.